pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/client/_index.md

 You can target the pod name by defining the path as `"kubernetes.io".pod.name`.

-Note the use of quotes to scape dots in the object keys.
+Note the use of quotes to escape dots in the object keys.

 For the claim values, it is possible to use the following wildcard notation for flexible matching: